rohanthomas/Learning-LaTeX/README.md

 # LaTex Projects
-Repository contaning some on-going math documents typsetted in LaTeX
+Repository contaning some math documents typsetted in LaTeX